cunabula27/APC40-MkII-Chataigne-Module/README.md

 # APC40-mkII-Chataigne-Module
-A Chataigne module for the Akai APC40-mkII MIDI Controller
+A Chataigne module for the Akai APC40 MkII MIDI Controller

 ## Current Features:
 - All inputs mapped